watameln/creator-docs/content/en-us/education/developer/planning-for-educational-settings.md

 ### Starting with Learning Standards

 Many game designers start with a mechanic or idea.
-Educational game designers, instead, start with learning standards and objectives, then create gameplay that supports the learning.
+Educational game designers, instead, start with learning standards and objectives, and then create gameplay that supports the learning.

 Learning standards are concise descriptions of what a student is expected to know or do, such as: _"Apply Newton's Third Law to design a solution to a problem involving the motion of two colliding objects"_.

 In practice, standards are adopted by states and determine what concepts a teacher must cover in class.
-For teachers to adopt learning tools into their classroom, that tool will often need to adhere to specific standards sought by that educator.
+For teachers to adopt learning tools into their classroom, that tools will often need to adhere to specific standards sought by that educator.

 An example of a science learning standard is below.